sliao-mi-luku/pdsnd_github/README.md

 2. **Does the mean trip duration depend on the day of the week (or the month)?**

 3. **What are the top 3 popular start stations in each city?**

+### Results

+**Summary of Question 1**

+1. The mean trip duration is:

+708.9 secs (~11.8 mins) in New York\
+778.47 secs (~13 mins) in Washington\
+746.3 secs (~12.4 mins) in Chicago

+2. By t-test, the mean trip duration in Washington is greater than in New York and Chicago.

+3. Outliers (that are too large) were removed from the data in this analysis.